English Language and Literature Reading List

 Medievalism:

-Medievalism is literature, art, architecture, or other work which looks back to the medieval in some way: every single one of your lectures, classes, tutorials, and individual readings is a form of medievalism, shaped by how we currently understand the medieval in scholarship and popular culture.
+Medievalism is literature, art, architecture, or other work which looks back to the medieval in some way: every single one of your lectures, classes, and individual readings is a form of medievalism, shaped by how we currently understand the medieval in scholarship and popular culture.
 Medievalism is having a ‘moment’: many of the texts listed here are from the past 10 years.

 General: